suli1524/Predictive_Maintenance/README.md

 # Predictive Maintenance with Milling Machine Dataset

 ## Overview
+In many industrial settings, the reliability and optimal performance of machines are critical to maintaining smooth operation.
+The challenge lies in addressing unexpected machine failures and unplanned downtime, which leads to financial losses and operation disruption.tThe objective is to develop a predictive maintenance model to anticipate and address potential machine failures before they occur.
+Creating a model which aims to leverage historical data to create a maintenance schedule to improve operation efficiency.
 This repository contains a synthetic dataset modeling a milling machine's operation, designed for predictive maintenance applications.
 The dataset comprises 10,000 data points, each represented by 14 features.
 These features include information about product quality, temperature, rotational speed, torque, tool wear, and machine failures.

 ## Dataset Description